Battle of Tsimba Ridge: Battle

 The first contact came on 17 January when the 31st/51st Infantry Battalion's advanced elements—drawn mainly from 'D' Company, under Captain Thomas Titley—moved north from Rukussia and proceeded towards the Genga River.
 Reaching a clearing 1000 yd north of Puto, a platoon-sized patrol came across several huts in a cleared area and proceeded to attack it.
-One Japanese was killed in the initial assault, but as the Australians took the huts and pushed beyond them, they were engaged from entrenchments 100 yd in front of them.
+One Japanese was killed in the initial assault but, as the Australians took the huts and pushed beyond them, the Japanese engaged them from entrenchments 100 yd in front of them.
 The Japanese then launched a counter-attack using light and heavy machine guns.
-In response, the Australians brought up another platoon and over the course of two days the counter-attack was repulsed, with six to eight Japanese estimated to have been killed and others wounded, while two Australians were wounded.
+In response, the Australians brought up another platoon and, over the course of two days, repulsed the counter-attack, with six to eight Japanese estimated to have been killed and others wounded, while two Australians were wounded.

-During the engagement the Japanese had opened up with the artillery that they had brought up in support of the main defensive position on Tsimba Ridge, firing for the first time in the sector.
+During the engagement, the Japanese had opened up with the artillery that they had brought up in support of the main defensive position on Tsimba Ridge, firing for the first time in the sector.
 This barrage was largely ineffective, inflicting only one casualty, as many of the shells proved to be faulty and did not detonate.
 The Australians also came across a large camp, including a field hospital, which they captured intact.
 Another group of huts was also discovered, from where they gained intelligence identifying the Japanese troops in the area as belonging to the 81st Infantry Regiment.
-They also managed to capture two 70 mm guns, and ammunition for them.
+They also managed to capture two 70 mm guns and ammunition for them.

 On 19 January, the 31st/51st Infantry Battalion's 'A' Company, under Captain Clyde Downs, sent a platoon-sized patrol out to outflank the Japanese forward positions; this patrol moved first to the right flank and then north along the jungle tracks around Totokei and Goton.
 Discovering evidence of Japanese movement in the area, they proceeded to the village of Kunamatoro, about 1 mi north of Junapopo.
-Here they encountered a force of around 30 to 50 Japanese and after the initial contact, in which the Australian platoon commander was wounded, the patrol attacked the village.
-Within 10 minutes the battle was over: 14 Japanese had been killed, along with a further five wounded, while the Australians lost one killed, one wounded and one missing.
+Here they encountered a force of around 30 to 50 Japanese and, after the initial contact, in which the Australian platoon commander was wounded, the patrol attacked the village.
+Within 10 minutes the battle was over: 14 Japanese had been killed and five wounded, while one Australian was killed, one wounded, and one missing.
 As darkness fell, the Australian patrol withdrew from the village.